 Agricultural side businesses are common, especially raising animals at the home.
 These cute piglets are just outside the house and getting bigger every day.
 Bella's mother makes and sells a cheese that is traditional in Chimaltenango where they live.
 For this cheese business, they also keep a goat and a cow.

 When you come to their home you are warmly welcomed and find it hard to say goodbye.

 Marco and Maria are the aunt and uncle you could only hope for.
 They have two sons and two daughters and they have taken on the responsibility of caring for several of their nieces and nephews.

-We were able to visit the Diaz Bolaños family in December.
+We were able to visit the Diaz Bolaños family.
 We don't know who had more fun, our group or the kids.
 Despite tough circumstances, the kids were engaging and quick to teach us games and show us what they had been learning in school.

 Marco is the main breadwinner for the family.
 He is an entrepreneur, selling car fresheners.
 It isn't hugely lucrative, but when their nieces and nephews were in need of a home, they found a way to stretch their income to make sure their family was taken care of.

 As you walk down the road to Chuaquenum, you turn a corner and there is an incredible view of Lake Atitlan to the right.
 As you look to the left, you can start to see a spattering of block homes adorned with pots of colorful flowers where stick & mud houses used to stand.
 Here is where you will find the Chuluc Family.

 Chuaquenum is the first remote project we undertook to provide homes for an entire village.
 When we first started this project, we were planning to put in latrines.
 Thanks to the perseverance of the village leader, advocating for the running water they were supposed to already have, the families in Chuaquenum have flushing toilets for the first time.
 In addition to the main living room and bathroom, the families also received an efficient wood burning stove and water filter.